19hours/sg-statutes/Acts/Consumer Protection (Fair Trading) Act.md

 (ii) if the supplier engages in the unfair practice.

-(4) Pending the determination of an application by the Board made under subsection (1), the District Court or High Court hearing the application may grant an interim injunction restraining the person from knowingly abetting, aiding, permitting or procuring the supplier to engage in an unfair practice, if the Court considers it desirable to do so.
+(4) Pending the determination of an application by the Commission made under subsection (1), the District Court or High Court hearing the application may grant an interim injunction restraining the person from knowingly abetting, aiding, permitting or procuring the supplier to engage in an unfair practice, if the Court considers it desirable to do so.

+[Act 10 of 2018 wef 01/04/2018]

 (5) A District Court or the High Court may grant an interim injunction under subsection (4) whether or not —